Tag Archives: pickpockets

 Many tourists who visit the Eiffel Tower at nightfall victim to pickpockets.
 The strobes come on for about 10 minutes every hour to illuminate the Tower and that attracts the tourists, and the tourists attract the thieves.
 The pickpockets use a variety of distractions to target tourists such as asking for directions, asking the time, where the subway is in the area, as well as other common pickpocket distractions.

 Visitors should also be aware that the Eiffel Tower operating company knows about the pickpocket problem too – and even documents that they are not responsible for theft due to pickpocket activity when visiting the tower.
 The company may not be held liable for theft (from pickpockets), loss or damage of any kind, during a visit” is a quote from their website.
-While this is normal for any business which is open to the public, having a quote that specifically makes reference to “pickpockets” is not.
+While this is normal for any business that is open to the public, having a quote that specifically makes reference to “pickpockets” is not.
 This in itself should alert you to take additional precautions.

 Pickpockets operate at a variety of locations at the Eiffel Tower.
 One of the most obvious indicators will be one of the numerous “beware of pickpocket” signs you will see at the base of the tower, right before you enter the Eiffel Tower elevators, within some of the elevators, as well as around the various observation decks.

-Another area pickpockets find their marks is the line for the women’s rooms at the base of the Eiffel Tower.
+Another location where pickpockets find their marks is the line for the women’s rooms at the base of the Eiffel Tower.
 Sometimes the line is very long, and once you get farther down into the bathroom area, the size of the corridors becomes narrow.
 Many tourists have reported thefts at this location, as well as while using the restroom at this location.
 This photo shows the pickpocket warning on the way down to the toilets.

 Eiffel Tower Stairs and Pickpockets